Do we want a postpartum doula, lactation consultant, and/or a night nurse?

 A lactation consultant is a trained professional who specializes in breastfeeding support and education.
 They understand breastfeeding anatomy, identify common challenges, and provide solutions to help mothers and babies establish a successful breastfeeding relationship.

 If you plan to breastfeed but have concerns or would like personalized support, consider reaching out to a lactation consultant during pregnancy.
 You can even meet with one before your baby is born to have resources ready in case you face issues like latching problems, painful nursing, or concerns about milk supply.
+There are different types of lactation consultants, with the main ones being:

 Lactation consultants can be especially helpful if your baby is premature or has special needs.
 They can assess your breastfeeding technique, offer advice on positioning and latch, and create a customized plan to support you.
 Alongside practical guidance, they provide emotional support and encouragement, helping boost your confidence in breastfeeding.